Skip to main content

 Progesterone, Allopregnanolone, and the GABAergic System

 The anxiolytic properties of progesterone are primarily mediated by its metabolite, allopregnanolone.
-Allopregnanolone is a powerful neurosteroid that binds to a specific site on the complex, the most abundant inhibitory receptor in the brain.
+Allopregnanolone is a powerful neurosteroid that binds to a specific site on the GABA-A receptor complex, the most abundant inhibitory receptor in the brain.
 Its binding enhances the receptor’s affinity for GABA, amplifying the influx of chloride ions into the neuron.

 This hyperpolarizes the cell, making it less likely to fire an action potential.
 This is the same fundamental mechanism exploited by benzodiazepines and barbiturates.
 The calming, sedative, and anti-anxiety effects of progesterone therapy are a direct result of this potentiation of GABAergic inhibition.
 However, the brain can develop a tolerance to allopregnanolone.